tetracorp/k240/docs/_posts/2018-06-19-0-general-alien-mechanics.md

 ### Ships

 All aliens possess eight classes of ship, and each class has a fixed loadout.
+Some additionally have an Orbital Space Dock or equivalent.
+Some ships appear to be dummied out.

 All aliens have one Scoutship with low Armour and one ship cannon as its hardpoint; one Transporter; and one six-hardpoint battleship.
 The other five ship loadouts can vary considerably by alien.

+Alien ships have three classes of cannon like Terran ships, but which deal different damage, usually higher, and some species use only two cannons.
+None have shields; instead, they have fixed Armour values, although at least one has a Deflector which effectively doubles that.
 Various aliens have unique ship hardpoints.

 The circumstances under which aliens build ships vary by alien.
+Each time the aliens build a ship, the ship they build is random.
+There is a random percentage chance to build each class of ship, and each has its own build time.
+Orbital Space Docks are not randomly built, and some species have one ship dummied out so that they never build it randomly.

+### Fleets

+Aliens always arrange ships in fleets, except for scout ships and transporters.
+They don't send individual ships to attack your colonies, since it would unfair to prevent your fleets from intercepting them.
+Of course, the player can send individual ships without fear of interception.

+Each alien has its own logic for how fleets are formed and used.
+They generally have a minimum fleet size, and are based around a certain asteroid where the ships were built.
+They generally select their targets at random from the list of our asteroids known to the enemy.

 ### Missiles

-Each alien has a selection of as many as nine different missiles, with the exception of the Tylarans, who never build any missiles.
+Each alien has a selection of as many as nine different missiles, with the exception of the Tylarans, who never build or fire any missiles.

-Most alien missiles are functionally identical to their Terran counterparts, but all missile-using aliens possess several unique missiles which replace the standard missile in their slot.
+Most alien missiles are functionally identical to their Terran counterparts, but all missile-using aliens possess a number of unique missiles which replace the standard missile in their slot.

 Each asteroid builds one missile every 25-35 days depending on alien.
 Building a